13 Tips to Deliver Exceptional Presentations

 As a teenager, I was completely petrified of public speaking, particularly in class.
 If a teacher asked me a question or picked me to read aloud from a textbook, I would just freeze and claim a sore throat!
 At one point, I asked teachers to skip me; it was always a relief when they remembered.

 In this article, I’m going to share 13 tips to help you deliver exceptional presentations to support your projects.
 The tips cover two areas: preparing for and delivering your presentation.
-In a second article, I will take explore some tricks for getting the most from PowerPoint.

 Preparing Your Presentation